Kshamith/Dental-Care-Landing-Page/README.md

 ## Overview

 This is a simple front-end project created as a practice exercise.
 The project is a landing page for a dental care website, inspired by the design found on [Dribbble](https://dribbble.com/shots/22620941-Dental-Care-Landing-Page).
-It utilizes HTML and CSS to showcase various UI elements, animations, and styling techniques.
+It utilizes HTML and CSS to elegantly showcase a variety of UI elements, animations, and styling techniques, each enriched with my own creative enhancements.

 ## Project Structure

 The project structure is straightforward, containing HTML and CSS files.
 The HTML file (`index.html`) includes the structure of the landing page, and the CSS file (`style.css`) provides the styling and animations.

     |-- dental-care-landing-page
         |-- index.html
         |-- style.css
         |-- images
             |-- (image files)

 ## Features

-- Responsive design for various screen sizes.
-- Navigation bar with menu options.
 - Animated text and images to enhance user engagement.
 - Social media and scroll buttons for easy navigation.
 - Clean and modern design inspired by the Dribbble concept.